U.S. Economy Grows At Record Pace But Still Has A Long Way To Go

 Both figures describe what would have happened if quarterly trends had continued for a full year.

-But in fact the steep downturn during the spring lasted only about two months, and the rapid turnaround during the summer is already showing signs of losing steam, especially as coronavirus infections surge again in the United States and Europe.
+All in all, the data shows that the steep downturn during the spring lasted only about two months, and the rapid turnaround during the summer is already showing signs of losing steam, especially as coronavirus infections surge again in the United States and Europe.

 Germany and France imposed temporary lockdowns on Wednesday, sending global markets sharply lower.